-After having successfully completed the full OPEN Category, you must have received additional training for the SPECIFIC Category* at a training institute recognised by the relevant ministry.
-This training consists at least of extensive practical training and theory, both concluded with an examination** (approved by IL&T).
+After having successfully completed the full OPEN Category, you must have received additional training for the SPECIFIC Category, tailored to the operations that will be performed according to the applicable operations manual (OM)*.
+This training consists at least of extensive practical training and theory, both concluded with an examination (approved by IL&T).

 In addition, the pilot must be familiar with the instructions (user manual) of the manufacturer of the drone being flown and must be fully acquainted with the Operations Manual under which he/she performs the operation.
 This is also regularly checked by the IL&T during an audit.
 New pilots will have to receive additional training from the operator so that they become familiar with the operations that occur before being allowed to carry them out in the field.